warrenkwchan/Photogram-App/README.md

 How to run the app:

-Clone the project and simply run it in Xcode with command + R You shouldn't need to install cocopod firebase
+Clone the project and simply run it in Xcode with command + R.
+You shouldn't need to install cocopod firebase